Office of Terrorism and Financial Intelligence: History

 TFI was founded in 2004.
 Its first Under Secretary was Stuart A. Levey who was sworn in on July 21, 2004.
 He was a political appointee of President George W. Bush and President Obama asked Levey to remain in the position.
 Levey served until March 2011 and was succeeded by David S. Cohen on June 30, 2011.
 He left the position on February 9, 2015, and was succeeded by Adam J. Szubin who served from April 16, 2015, to February 13, 2017.
 Sigal Mandelker was nominated for the position by President Donald Trump in March 2017 and confirmed by the Senate on June 21, 2017.
 The position was vacant after Mandelker's departure in October 2019.

 On May 26, 2021, President Joe Biden nominated Nelson to serve as Under Secretary of the Treasury for Terrorism and Financial Intelligence.
 On June 22, 2021, the Senate Banking Committee held hearings on Nelson's nomination.
 The committee deadlocked on his nomination on October 5, 2021, in a party-line vote.
 The entire Senate discharged his nomination from the committee on October 19, 2021, in a 50-49 vote.
 On December 2, 2021, Nelson was confirmed by the Senate in a 50-49 vote.

+The Secretary, acting through the Terrorism and Financial Intelligence Office of the Department of the Treasury, shall deploy investigative tools, examine financial flows, and coordinate with partner agencies to trace illicit funding streams.